-Department of Economics Adikavi Nannaya University, Rajamahendravaram Board of Studies Meeting on 8-07-2016 M.A.
+Department of Economics Adikavi Nannaya University, Rajamahendravaram Board of Studies Meeting on 04-04-2019 M.A.
 ECONOMICS SYLLABUS

-A BOS Meeting was held on 8-07-2016 and the following resolutions were made:
+A BOS Meeting was held on 04-04-2019 and the following resolutions were made:

-- 1. To make necessary changes in full time MA Curriculum and syllabi.
-However, electives are restricted to two combinations. - 2.
+- 1. The existing Curriculum is to be continued. - 2.
 The Syllabi relating to all papers were discussed and necessary modifications were incorporated. - 3.
 To continue the existing examination evaluation pattern (i.e. 75Marks-External: Internal- 25 Marks). - 4.
 To allot six periods for each subject per week (except Quantitative Methods I and II, which will have 6 periods theory and 4 periods practical per week) and four credits for each 100 Marks. - 5.
-To allot 15 marks for practical examination, external evaluation and 10 marks for internal evaluation with regard to Quantitative Methods I and II papers. - 6.
-To allot 15 marks for written test and 5 marks for seminar $(2{1/2})$ and assignments $(2{1/2})$ and 5 marks for attendance (one mark for each 20 % of attendance). - 7.
-In fourth semester regarding paper IV of combination C i, e., Economics of Insurance is replaced with Demography.
-The syllabus and model question paper is prepared. - 8.
-To conduct Comprehensive Viva Voce internally before the end semester examinations of each semester. - 9.
-To allot 6 hours per week for project preparation/guidance. - 10.
-To submit a list of paper setters and examiners. - 11.
-To offer two papers for each elective (consisting one combination, student can opt for any one of the combination out of two) in third semester and two papers (consisting one combination, student can opt for any one of the combination out of two) in fourth semester.
+To allot 10 marks for written test, 05 marks for Attendance, 05 marks for Presentations/ Assignments/ Comprehensive viva, etc., o5 marks for Swatchhata in each paper. - 6.
+To submit a list of paper setters and examiners. - 7.
+To offer two papers for each elective (consisting one combination, student can opt for any one of the combination out of two) in third semester and two papers (consisting one combination, student can opt for any one of the combination out of two) in fourth semester. - 8.
+Students of BA/BSC with Economics as one group Subject/ B, Com and BBA are eligible to join in the M.A.
+Economics course.
+(General/ Vocational/ Computer Application).